Porsche Cayenne vs Macan: Which SUV Should You Buy?

 If you tow, the Cayenne is in another league.
 A properly equipped Cayenne can pull up to about 7,716 pounds (3,500 kg), enough for a large boat or a twin-axle trailer.
 The plug-in hybrid Cayenne Turbo E-Hybrid still manages around 6,614 pounds, so even the eco-focused version is a serious tow car.

 The Porsche Macan tops out lower.
 A standard Macan tows roughly 4,409 pounds, and the newer all-wheel-drive Macan Electric is rated up to about 5,500 pounds.
 That is fine for a small trailer or a pair of jet skis, but not for heavy loads.
+For real hauling the mid-size Cayenne is the obvious choice.

 Off-Road and All-Weather

 The Cayenne is the more genuinely capable of the two once the pavement ends.
-Its available air suspension can raise ground clearance, and an off-road setting adjusts the car for loose surfaces, which suits owners who tow a boat down a launch ramp or face a gravel driveway in bad weather.
+Its available air suspension can raise ground clearance, and an off-road setting adjusts the car for loose surfaces.
+That suits owners who tow a boat down a launch ramp or face a gravel driveway in bad weather.
 The Macan can manage light off-road duty but is tuned more for tarmac and quick back roads.

-On resale, both hold up reasonably well for the class, but like most new cars they take their biggest hit in the first few years, so a lightly used example is often the smart buy.
-A well specified Macan in a desirable color tends to be the easier car to sell on later, simply because more buyers can reach its price.
+On resale, both hold up reasonably well for the class, but like most new cars they take their biggest hit in the first few years.
+That makes a lightly used example the smart buy if you want to skip the steepest part of depreciation.
+A two or three year old car with the right options is often the value play.

-Interior and Tech
+Cayenne vs Macan Interior and Tech

 Inside, both feel like proper Porsches: a driver-focused cabin, quality materials, and a digital cockpit.
 The Cayenne’s larger body gives more rear legroom and a more spacious feel, which suits longer trips and back-seat passengers.